PandaMinore/DebtHunter-Tool/README.md

 3. choose one of two tool use cases form:

 ### Label your Java projects comments with DebtHunter model or your pre-trained classifier
-It is advisable to put the chosen project folder in the same folder as DebtHunter-tool.jar.
-In *Resources* directory is possible to find a project example (*sampleDirectory*) to be anlysed.
+In *Resources* directory is possible to find a Java project example (*sampleDirectory*) to be anlysed.
+You can also use the pre-trained models in the *preTrainedModels* directory for testing the tool using a custom pre-trained models.

-4. Download *preTrainedModels* directory (if you wanna use DebtHunter pre-trained models) in the same folder as DebtHunter-tool.jar.

-5. for example, you can execute in cmd:
+4. for example, you can execute in cmd:

     - Using DebtHunter pre-trained models:
     ```
-    java -jar DebtHunter-tool.jar -u first -p ./SampleDirectory
+    java -jar DebtHunter-tool.jar -u first -p ./SampleDirectory -o ./output
     ```
-    - Using your pre-trained models (for testing the tool you can use the pre-trained models in the preTrainedModels directory):
+    - Using your pre-trained models:
     ```
-    java -jar DebtHunter-tool.jar -u first -p ./SampleDirectory -m1 ./preTrainedModels/DHbinaryClassifier.model -m2 ./preTrainedModels/DHmultiClassifier.model
+    java -jar DebtHunter-tool.jar -u first -p ./SampleDirectory -m1 ./preTrainedModels/DHbinaryClassifier.model -m2 ./preTrainedModels/DHmultiClassifier.model -o ./output
     ```

 ### Label your issue (from Jira) with DebtHunter model or your pre-trained classifier